 - Studies using "isopathy".
 Patients did not receive a comprehensive homeopathic history and all patients received a diluted substance that was believed to be the cause of the disorder (e.g pollen in seasonal allergies).
 This accounted for 8, or 7% of the homeopathy studies analyzed.

 The problem is there is no such thing as clinical homeopathy.
-No one trained and licensed in homeopathy would recommend a single, identical remedy for patients with a certain disease or condition.
+No one trained and licensed in homeopathy would recommend a single, identical remedy for a group of patients with a certain disease or condition.

 Homeopathy is based on the belief that "like cures like".
 Diluted medicinal substances (that look like tiny white pellets) are prescribed to treat an individual's unique symptoms.

-For example, if we brought together a hundred people with rheumatoid arthritis and interviewed them, they would not all have the same symptoms.
+For example, a hundred people with rheumatoid arthritis would have differing symptoms.
 Certain factors would aggravate symptoms in some but not others.
 A homeopath distinguishes between these various subtypes and finds a suitable, individual remedy that matches all of that person's symptoms (hence like cures like).

 To give everyone with a certain disease or condition the same remedy is not considered homeopathy.
 The Lancet meta-analysis included studies that may have been statistically sound, but should have been excluded because they lacked a fundamental understanding of homeopathy.